manweile/BTFMI/README.md

 The Si4713 can take a max of 636 mV on line level inputs (this is default setting).

-The RN-52 outputs speaker level
+The RN-52 output speaker level needs to be attenuated from 750 mV to less than 636 mV.

+schematic or fritzing diagram here

+IPSUM LOREM attenuation circuit description

 ### Sparkfun  Audio Bluetooth Breakout - RN-52